Lessinia: Hydrography

-The Val d'Illasi, with its 22 km, bisects the Lessinia plateau going all the way into the Carega group.
-The valley is very narrow in its northernmost portions, recording just under 200 meters in width at Selva di Progno and then opening up at Illasi to about 3 km.
-Near Giazza a valley opens up in a westerly-easterly direction, the Fraselle valley traversed by the stream of the same name.

-The last major valley in the province of Verona is the Val d'Alpone in which the Alpone torrent flows for about 32 km, which, originating at Mount Purga, ends its course in the Adige 7 km after passing through San Bonifacio.
-Finally, in the province of Vicenza, the Val del Chiampo extends for about 31 km entirely traversed by the Chiampo torrent, which also ends in the Adige after adding to its waters, originating at 1650 m above sea level, those of numerous streams.
+The Val d'Illasi, about 22 km long, bisects the Lessinia plateau and extends into the Carega group.
+It is very narrow in its northernmost part, with a width of just under 200 metres at Selva di Progno, before opening near Illasi to about 3 km.
+Near Giazza the Fraselle valley opens in a west-east direction and is crossed by the stream of the same name.
+The last major valley in the province of Verona is the Val d'Alpone, crossed by the Alpone torrent for about 32 km.
+Originating at Mount Purga, it ends in the Adige 7 km after passing through San Bonifacio.
+In the province of Vicenza, the Val del Chiampo extends for about 31 km and is crossed by the Chiampo torrent, which also ends in the Adige after receiving numerous streams whose headwaters are located at about 1,650 m above sea level.